dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 The I Ching is a Bronze Age compendium of *social physics* in terms of natural philosophy.
-Through this lens, one can see what I call the Analytic I Ching: each hexagram captures a method of analyzing a situation.
+Through this lens, one can see what I call the Analytic I Ching: each hexagram can be conceived as illustrating a tool of mathematics or analytics, capturing a method of analyzing a system.
+To the Bronze Age chinese, the hexagrams provided metaphors using natural philosophy to analyze sociophysical systems -- they used it to analyze communication, hierarchy, turnover, energetic accumulation and energtic diffusion.
 Such methods can be symbolized and logically proven with rigor acceptable to rationalists, yes.
 This is what western thought has given us with logic, science and math.
 But further, these same concepts can be felt via exploration of purely natural phenomena.
+By natural philosophy, then, every stream, burst of pollen or cup of tea becomes a demonstration of a natural computational method, although applying these in practice required numerous kinds of imagination, among which include Jung's active imagination that we know today.
+The human mind is an analytical machine and one that the ancients reverse engineered, to be explained later in this piece.

 <a name="why-couldnt-vector-calculus-be-more-relatable" />